Harmful practices in the MENA region (member’s contribution)

-Some women stated that they had been punished in this way on several occasions and that pressure was exerted along with the application of harissa on the clitoris.
+Some women stated that they had been punished in this way on several occasions and that pressure was exerted on the clitoris along with the application of harissa.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».

 The project is coordinated by AIDOS in partnership with GAMS Belgium.